hubertchoo/hubertchoo.github.io/content/posts/setting_up_this_website.md

 Follow this [guide](https://carpentries-incubator.github.io/blogging-with-hugo-and-github-pages/02-locally-setup-hugo/index.html) to set up Github Pages for use with Hugo.

-A Github Action is also set up to deploy the website automatically with new pushes.

 The Hugo theme [Hello Friend NG](https://github.com/rhazdon/hugo-theme-hello-friend-ng) is used.
 Configuration settings for the Hugo theme is also in the link.

 ## Step 3.
+Set Up Github Action for Deployment

+Instead of instructions from the above link, the [following Github Action](https://gohugo.io/hosting-and-deployment/hosting-on-github/) is set up to auto-deploy on push.

+## Step 4.
 Creating a New Post

 Create a new md file in the directory /posts/___.md.

-## Step 4.
+## Step 5.
 Preview the Website Before Pushing

 Do
 ``` sh